Configuration

 Speakeasy applies the following rules recursively across an arbitrary JSON Schema type:

-1. If a property is marked as required in the CREATE request body, it will be marked as Required: true in the Terraform schema.
-If a property is not marked required, it will be marked as Optional: true.
-This is how the property will be reported to an end user invoking the provider using terraform plan.
+requiredin the CREATE request body, it will be marked asRequired: truein the Terraform schema.
+If a property is not markedrequired, it will be marked asOptional: true.
+This is how the property will be reported to an end user invoking the provider usingterraform plan. - If a property is returned in a response body but is not available in the CREATE request, it will be marked as

-3. If a property is defined in a CREATE request body but not defined in an UPDATE request body, it is marked as ForceNew.
+ForceNew.
 This means that if the property is changed, the pre-existing resource is destroyed and recreated, rather than updated in place.
-This behavior is set using a PlanModifier.
+This behavior is set using aPlanModifier. - If you define an attribute as an enum, a runtime type check

-5. Every parameter that is required to make a READ, UPDATE, or DELETE call must be returned by the CREATE API call response body, or always specified as required in a CREATE API request body.
+Validatoris configured to ensure that all request properties must match one of those values exactly. - Every parameter that is required to make a READ, UPDATE, or DELETE call must be returned by the CREATE API call response body, or always specified as required in a CREATE API request body.

 Effect of Varying the “Depth” of the Annotation